Arkoxs/esphome-jura/README.md

-## ESPhome - Jura Impressa J6
+## ESPhome - Jura Impressa C5
 This is an ESPhome custom component to communicate with a Jura Impressa C5 coffee machine.
 It may also work with other serially-controlled Jura models with minimal adjustment.

 It allows monitoring and control via HomeAssistant:
+Only control currently possible is power on/off.

 <img src="images/HomeAssistant_interface.png" alt="drawing" width=55%/>

 ***

-Hardware is a Wemos D1 Mini connected to the 7-pin Jura service port via a 3.3V<->5V logic level converter.\
+Hardware is a Wemos D1 Mini connected to the 7-pin Jura service port via a 3.3V<->5V logic level converter.
-The D1 mini is powered from the Jura and controls the on/off power of the Jura by using a relay.
+The D1 mini is powered from the Jura and is located above the main PCB.
+It can controle on/off power of the Jura by using a relay that is parallel to the Jura powerbutton.

 <img src="images/seven-pin-interface.jpg" alt="Jura 7-pin interface">